Entering the German coffee market

 Expect buyers in Germany to request extra food safety guarantees from you.
 Regarding production and handling processes, you should think of:

-- Implementation of a quality management system (QMS): A system based on Hazard Analysis and Critical Control Points (HACCP) is often a minimum standard for green coffee storage and handling.
+- Implementation of a quality management system (QMS): A system based on Hazard Analysis and Critical Control Points (HACCP) is increasingly required by buyers as a minimum standard for green coffee production, storage and handling.
+The above described implementation of checking residue levels would be part of this system.

 It is good to keep in mind that your German importer might re-export large quantities of green coffee to other destinations in Europe.
 Those other buyers push their requirements forward to other players in the supply chain, which might increase the need for you to adopt other specific certifications or standards.
 This will depend on the final market and market channel used.